Doctors Note Logo

 • Ongoing hiccups that affect eating or sleeping should not be ignored.

-If you're dealing with hiccups that keep coming back or seem unusual, try Ubie's free symptom checker for constant hiccups to help determine your next steps and whether medical attention is recommended.
+If you're dealing with hiccups that keep coming back or seem unusual, use this free symptom checker to help determine your next steps and get guidance on whether medical attention is recommended.

 And most importantly, speak to a doctor right away if hiccups are severe, persistent, or occur alongside concerning symptoms like chest pain, confusion, weakness, or difficulty breathing.